-Tifton Diagnostic Lab faculty partnering on USDA-NRCS feral swine control projectDepartment: Pathology
+Tifton Diagnostic Lab faculty partnering on USDA-NRCS feral swine control projectDepartment: Department of Pathology

 On November 21, it was announced that the Flint River Soil and Water Conservation District was awarded $1.5 million for a three year project in the Feral Swine Eradication and Control Pilot Program in the Albany project area.
 The Albany project area includes parts of Calhoun, Baker, Terrell, and Dougherty Counties.
 Drs.
 Hemant Naikare and Yung-Yi C. Mosley of the CVM’s Tifton Diagnostic and Investigational Laboratory are collaborators in the project.